Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/executor/HttpRequestExecutor.md

 #####Parameters

-> name Name of the POST data to create part for.
+* name Name of the POST data to create part for.
-> data Value of the POST data to create part for.
+* data Value of the POST data to create part for.

 #####Returns

+* Created data part.
 --
 ###buildFilePart